yt-project/yt/doc/source/tutorial/automated_plotting.rst

 There's a lot in that little block of text.
 First I add a slice (note that while we can feed it a pre-existing slice, it will also grab one automatically if we don't!) along each axis (0,1,2) in the field "Density".
+The slice will use the *c* attribute of its parent PlotCollection to center itself.

+.. note:: The center of a slice does not have to be the same as where it is sliced!  *center* gets used for lots of stuff, like RadialVelocity, but *coord* determines where the slice is taken.

-Each time we add a plot to the PlotCollection, it is accessible as pc.plots[index] where 'index' is the 0-based index in order of addition.
+Each time we
+add a plot to the PlotCollection, it is accessible as pc.plots[index] where 'index' is the 0-based index in order of addition.
 Each plot object has a 'data' property, so if we wanted the EnzoSlice object, we can access it: ::